Cronos 2025 Whitepaper

 Cronos incorporates the EVM and is built on top of Cosmos SDK.
 This unique combination enabled Cronos to support:

-Ethereum Virtual Machine(EVM): Cronos is powered by Ethermint, which allows rapid porting of smart contracts from Ethereum and EVM compatible chains.
+• Ethereum Virtual Machine(EVM): Cronos uses a custom-built module which allows rapid porting of smart contracts from Ethereum and EVM compatible chains.
 Solidity developers who have prior experiences in building on Ethereum or other EVM chains can build decentralised applications on Cronos using Solidity.

-Interoperability (IBC + canonical Ethereum-Cronos bridge): Inter-Blockchain Communication (IBC) allows Cronos to communicate with other Cosmos SDK-based blockchains that have IBC enabled.
+• Interoperability (IBC): Inter-Blockchain Communication (IBC) enables Cronos to communicate with other IBC-enabled Cosmos SDK-based blockchains.
 It is a cross-chain communication protocol that has many possibilities including asset transfer and cross-chain execution.
-An upcoming canonical Ethereum-Cronos bridge will make it possible to bridge ERC-20 tokens from other EVM compatible chains to the Cronos ecosystem.
+IBC is set to expand to other non-Cosmos blockchains in the near future, unlocking vast interoperability potential.

-Proof of Authority (PoA): Proof-of-Authority (PoA) is a more streamlined and scalable consensus built on top of Tendermint’s Proof-of-Stake (PoS), while still maintaining security through a range of experienced and carefully-vetted validators.
+• Proof of Authority (PoA): Proof-of-Authority (PoA) is a more streamlined and scalable consensus built on top of CometBFT’s Proof-of-Stake (PoS), while still maintaining security through a range of experienced and carefully-vetted validators.

 Consensus Engine